Oracle Counterpoint: Relationships between On-chain and Off-chain Market Data: More Details on Dataset Features

-Online documentation in the project github repo will provide further details of the underlying economic models and calculation of the economic factors (as well as calculation of other factors from the raw data).
-A brief overview is as follows along with citations for the relevant models that influenced the choice of these features.
+Online documentation in the project github repo provide further details of the underlying economic models and calculation of the economic factors (as well as calculation of other factors from the raw data): \url{https://github.com/tamamatammy/oracle-counterpoint}.